citemap/citemap.github.io/README.md

 ### If you'd like to submit papers, documentation or media relevant to the above, send an email to submissions@citemaps.ch

-> Submissions should come from qualified sources and include a link or recognized research, repository or archive ID.
+> Submissions should come from qualified sources and include a link or recognized citation a/o documentation repository or archive ID.
-We do accept original indexes of the resources we're maintaining if they will be helpful to users.
-Indexes should be in HTML format, adhere to good accessibility practices, and employ relative URLs.
-You can find an index.html template in root of the repository.
+> We do accept original indexes of the resources we're maintaining if they will be helpful to users.
+Indexes should be in HTML format,      > adhere to good accessibility practices, and employ relative URLs.
+You can find an index.html template in root of the reository.